 "It is imperative our University environment reflect the health-based principles of a modern land-grant institution that is home to the state's medical school as well as a nationally recognized research portfolio that includes efforts in medical, behavioral and social research aimed at improving the lives and health of individuals throughout our community, our state and the world."

 University President Marc Johnson

 Throughout the past several years, the University has made important progress in linking the "mind, body and spirit" of our students by developing programming and physical infrastructure that emphasizes health and well-being.
 The health risks associated with tobacco use and second-hand smoke are well known.
-Adopting a Tobacco-Free University policy is a significant way to improve health and demonstrate values that are in line with the research and academic mission of this University.
+Our adoption of a tobacco-free university policy is a significant way to improve health and demonstrate values that are in line with the research and academic mission of this University.

 Frequently Asked Questions

 A large-scale initiative like this does not come without many questions.